neelsoumya/dsSurvival_bookdown/README.md

   or

-  run the script in R
+  run the following script in R

   installer_R.R